HBCC Parent Trainings- Click Here for Info

 Our Staff

-Our team is made up of dedicated peer professionals who are passionate about making a difference in the lives of those we serve.
+Our team is made up of dedicated parent peer professionals who are passionate about making a difference in the lives of those we serve.
 From our Certified Parent Coaches, Advocates, to Outreach Workers, we work together to provide comprehensive support to our clients.

 Our Partners